nextcloud/user_external/README.md

 WebDAV
 ------

 Authenticate users by a WebDAV call.
-You can use any WebDAV server, ownCloud server or other web server to authenticate.
+You can use any WebDAV server, Nextcloud server or other web server to authenticate.
 It should return http 200 for right credentials and http 401 for wrong ones.

 Attention: This app is not compatible with the LDAP user and group backend.
-This app is not the WebDAV interface of ownCloud, if you don't understand what it does then do not enable it.
+This app is not the WebDAV interface of Nextcloud, if you don't understand what it does then do not enable it.

 ### Configuration
 The only supported parameter is the URL of the web server.